uk000/goto/README.md

 # <a name="uris"></a>
 ## > URIs
 This feature allows responding with custom status code and delays for specific URIs, and tracking request counts for calls made to specific URIs (ignoring query parameters).
-Note: To configure server to respond with custom/random response payloads for specific URIs, see [`Response Payload`](#server-response-payload) feature.
+Note: To configure the server to respond with custom/random response payloads for specific URIs, see [`Response Payload`](#server-response-payload) feature.

 #### APIs
 ###### <small>* These APIs can be invoked with prefix `/port={port}/...` to configure/read data of one port via another.</small>